home-assistant/developers.home-assistant/docs/auth_auth_module.md

 ## Validation session

 Not like auth provider, auth module use session to manage the validation.
-After auth provider validated, mfa module will create a validation session, include an experiation time and user_id from auth provider validate result.
-Mutli-factor auth module will not only verify the user input, but also verify the session is not expired.
+After auth provider validated, mfa module will create a validation session, include an expiration time and user_id from auth provider validate result.
+Multi-factor auth module will not only verify the user input, but also verify the session is not expired.
 The validation session data is stored in your configuration directory.